natepizzle/WeaponThread/README.md

 # WeaponThread

-## This is the mod-sided part of WeaponCore, it contains constructors and definitions for weapons, ammo, upgrades, and animations
+## This is the mod-sided part of WeaponCore, it contains definitions to create weapons, ammo, upgrades, and animations for your WeaponCore Mod

 ## [Please refer to the WeaponCore Wiki for documentation](https://github.com/sstixrud/WeaponCore/wiki)